 In 2012 he collaborated with 6 Galway based poets known collectively as ‘The Tuesday Knights’ on an poetry anthology called Wayword Tuesdays including a local based artist and photographer.
 The book was short listed for Writing Magazines Writers’ Circle Anthology Award.

 Stephen has participated in workshops with Kevin Higgins, Karen Solie, Simon Armitage, Stephen Murray, Jane Hirshfield, Marvin Bell and Robert Hass and has studied ‘How Writers Write Poetry’ with The University of Iowa’s International Writing Program 2014 as well as 2015 and also ‘Modern & Contemporary American Poetry’ by University of Pennsylvania.

 He has read at many venues throughout Ireland including Ó Bhéal, The Long Valley Bar, Cork, Over the Edge in Galway, The Playhouse Derry, Northwest Words in Donegal and The Redline Book Festival Dublin, Cuirt Literature Festival in the Roisin Dubh and recently Rhino Reads, Kafein on Chicago Avenue, Evanston, US.

 Stephen has also guest edited for Scissors & Spackle and Emerge Literary Journal under the careful guidance and patience of Ariana D. Den Bleyker.
 He was also an Associate editor with ELJ Publications.

 Recently, he has started contributing recipes and food articles to the popular This is Galway website.

 His mini poetry collection ‘Somewhere but not Here’ will be published in 2017 by the RædLeaf Foundation for Poetry & Allied Arts.

-You can contact him here or on The Ranting Beast website, or in many of the usual social media hangouts you can see up above.
+You can contact him here or in many of the usual social media hangouts you can see up above.